 The COVID-19 has surely awakened us to boost our immunity.
-Our immune system is the first line of defence when it comes to such viral or bacterial infections, there couldn’t be a better time or motivation to start building it up.
+Our immune system is the first line of defense when it comes to such viral or bacterial infections, there couldn’t be a better time or motivation to start building it up.
 Firstly, one must remember to eat clean and avoid refined flour (Maida) based foods packaged/processed/fried foods.
-Additionally, include foods like Amla (Indian Gooseberry), flaxseeds, turmeric, ginger, nuts and garlic in your child’s diet which are known to boost immunity.
-Getting in a sounds nightly sleep, staying active and not skipping meals are some other lifestyle factors that can up your child’s immunity game.
+Additionally, include foods like Amla (Indian Gooseberry), flaxseeds, turmeric, ginger, nuts, and garlic in your child’s diet which are known to boost immunity.
+Getting in a sound nightly sleep, staying active, and not skipping meals are some other lifestyle factors that can up your child’s immunity game.

 Build Healthy Bones!

 Bone health is usually overlooked as their job is more behind the scenes.
-Nutrients like protein, calcium, magnesium, potassium, Vitamin D and C are essential for the formation and maintenance of bones.
-Include foods like citrus fruits, broccoli, chia seeds, dairy/soy products, banana and fish in your child’s diet to ensure a healthy growth in bones.
+Nutrients like protein, calcium, magnesium, potassium, Vitamin D, and C are essential for the formation and maintenance of bones.
+Include foods like citrus fruits, broccoli, chia seeds, dairy/soy products, banana, and fish in your child’s diet to ensure healthy growth in bones.
 Along

 with diet make sure your child is also involved in adequate physical activity which is also